Nimaoth/Nev/docs/configuration.md

 addCommand "editor", "<C-w><*-F>+", "change-font-size", 1
 ```

-All key bindings in the same scope (e.g. `editor`) will be compiled into a state machine.
+All keybindings in the same scope (e.g. `editor`) will be compiled into a state machine.
 When you press a key, the state machine will advance,
 and if it reaches and end state it will execute the command stored in the state (with the arguments also stored in the state).
 Each `addCommand` corresponds to one end state.

 # Scopes/Context
 The first parameter to `addCommand` is a scope.
-Different scopes can have different key bindings, even conflicting ones.
+Different scopes can have different keybindings, even conflicting ones.
 Depending on which scopes are active the corresponding commands will be executed.
-Which scopes are active depends on which editor view is selected, whether there is e.g. a auto completion window open.
+Which scopes are active depends on which editor view is selected, whether there is e.g. an auto completion window open.
 The scope stack looks like this
 At the bottom of the scope stack is always `editor`.
 - `editor`
 - `editor.<MODE>`, if the editor mode is not `""` and `editor.custom-mode-on-top` is false. `<MODE>` is the current editor mode.
 - One of the following:
-  - `commandLine`, if the editor is in commandLine mode
+  - `commandLine`, if the editor is in command line mode

   - If there is a popup open, then the following scopes:
-    - If the popup is a goto popup, then the following scopes:
-      - Same as a text editor (i.e. `editor.text`, etc)
     - If the popup is a selector popup, then the following scopes:
       - Same as a text editor (i.e. `editor.text`, etc)
       - `popup.selector`, always